gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 === "1.2.0.59"
 	The archive is updated as frequently as mods are, below is the list of changes:

 	* 01.11.2023 - Updated FusionFix.
 Added Higher Resolution Miscellaneous Pack.
-Removed Console Visuals, moved to Additional Mods.
+Removed some Console Visuals addons, moved to Additional Mods.
 	* 21.09.2023 - Updated Various Fixes.
 Replaced Setup Utility with the rewritten one.
 	* 15.09.2023 - Updated FusionFix, Radio Downgrader (this reduces the archive size a lot), Setup Utility.
 Added IV Bikers in Episodes voice sets fix.
 	* 08.09.2023 - Updated Various Fixes.
 Added missing files that were missing for reasons we'll never know.